MADS-NET/hdf5_plugin/README.md

 This is a Sink plugin for [MADS](https://github.com/MADS-NET/MADS).

+> This plugin has been updated for MADS v2

 This plugin saves the incoming data into a [HDF5](https://www.hdfgroup.org/solutions/hdf5/) file.
 It is designed to work with the MADS framework, allowing users to store data in a structured format that is efficient for both storage and retrieval.

 Data are stored in a hierarchical structure, similar to a filesystem, which allows for easy organization and access.
 The plugin supports various data types and can handle large datasets efficiently.